astroumd/lmtoy/docs/source/index.rst

 Markdowns
 =========

-Some of the documentation is still in markdown format
+Some of the documentation is still in markdown format, and often contain just notes.

 .. toctree::
    :maxdepth: 2